Skip to content

 Our two midwife-led birthing rooms support birthing women and people who have had uncomplicated pregnancies to give birth in a comfortable environment where they can feel at home.
 Each room is designed to adapt to your personal requirements, giving you the control and support you need during labour and birth, including large spacious rooms, ensuite bathrooms, birthing pools, and calm lighting.

 If you plan to give birth in a midwifery-led suite there is a lower chance of having an intervention during the birth, such as forceps or ventouse.
-However, if there are any problems during your labour, or you would like an epidural (which cannot be given on a midwife-led suite), you will be transferred to the labour ward, which is just seconds away.
+However, if there are any problems during your labour, or you would like an epidural (which cannot be given on a midwife-led suite), you will be transferred to the Labour ward, which is just seconds away.

-Labour ward, Nightingale Birth Centre
+Doctor-led Labour ward, Nightingale Birth Centre

-You will be cared for by a midwife at all times during your stay, including a private room with a midwife caring only for you during labour.
-Our services are provided by a team of midwives (including students), doctors, anaesthetists and maternity support workers 24 hours a day.
+Our services are provided by a team of midwives (including students), doctors, anaesthetists, and maternity support workers 24 hours a day.

 If your baby needs extra support after the birth, they will be transferred to the Neonatal Unit.
 This is next to Nightingale Birth Centre.